Splamy/TS3AudioBot/README.md

 For now I'd only recomment this bot on small servers since it doesn't cover any more complex right systems and relies on discipline.

 ## How our Bot works
-The bot is split up into 2 parts:

-1. The Main-Bot:
-  * is processing all your commands via TeamSpeak's serverquery.
-  * Connects the ts3-audio-client if music should be played.
-(Support for more at once i planned)
+The TS3AudioBot connects with at least 1 TeamSpeak3 Client instance wich allows you to:
+  * issue commands to that instance.
+  * play music for your channel.
-  * [broken] is able to stream to different Channels and/or Users simultaneously with TeamSpeak's whisper feature.
+  * tell him to stream to different Channels and/or Users simultaneously with TeamSpeak's whisper feature.

+We use a self written TeamSpeak3 Client which gives us very low memory and cpu usage.
+About _35MB_ Ram with 1500+ songs in history indexed
+And _3-7% CPU_ usage on a single shared vCore from a _Intel Xeon E5-1650 v2 @ 3.50GHz_

 ## Features & Plannings
 Done: